-The phrase "worsted weight yarn" refers to medium-weight yarn which is heavier than DK yarn / double knitting yarn, sports weight yarn, baby weight yarn, fingering weight yarn or crochet thread; it is lighter than chunky yarn or bulky yarn.
+The phrase "worsted weight yarn" refers to medium-weight yarn that is heavier than DK yarn / double knitting yarn, sports weight yarn, baby weight yarn, fingering weight yarn, or crochet thread; it is lighter than chunky or bulky yarn.

-The packaging of worsted weight yarn is sometimes labeled with a yarn symbol featuring a prominent number 4 in the center, with the word "medium" appearing underneath.
-The symbol is part of a series of symbols which has been popularized by the Craft Yarn Council and is used by yarn manufacturers who comply with the Craft Yarn Council's system of yarn weight standards.
+The packaging of worsted weight yarn is sometimes labeled with a yarn symbol featuring a prominent number 4 in the center with the word "medium" appearing underneath.
+The symbol is part of a series of symbols that were popularized by the Craft Yarn Council and is used by yarn manufacturers who comply with the Craft Yarn Council's system of yarn weight standards.
 Not all manufacturers use their symbols or the CYC's system.

 Popularity of Worsted Weight Yarn

-Coats and Clark claims that their worsted weight Red Heart Super Saver has been the USA's best-selling yarn for more than a 70-year time span.
+Coats and Clark claims that its worsted weight Red Heart Super Saver has been the USA's best-selling yarn for more than 70 years.

 Who Uses Worsted Weight Yarn?
 What Is It Used For?

-Worsted weight yarn appeals to crochet enthusiasts, knitters, weavers, textile artists and crafters for use in a wide variety of projects.
-We use worsted weight yarn to create afghans, clothing, home decor items, accessories, toys and much more.
+Worsted weight yarn appeals to crochet enthusiasts, knitters, weavers, textile artists, and crafters for use in a wide variety of projects.
+You can use worsted weight yarn to create afghans, clothing, home decor items, accessories, toys, and much more.

 Recommended Hook Sizes for Crocheting With Worsted Weight Yarn